Sunday, November 29, 2020

 PNG PONG?
 I got the "PNG to Y-values" part of the project working this week, doing some of the coding while on vacation; meanwhile, my psychiatrist girlfriend seemed to enjoy the peace and quiet.

-Python is still a bit new to me, I am embarrassed to say that for my day job I am still involved in the good old LAMP stack and perl but like all good things it's time to move on.
+Python is still a bit new to me, I am embarrassed to say that for my day job I am still involved in the good old LAMP stack and C but like all good things it's time to move on.

-And as any Python programmer could will tell you: as an interpreted language (how it works is more complex than thought--read the post here) Python is not always fast but can do damn near anything.
-And is really easy and forgiving language.
+And as any Python programmer could will tell you: as an interpreted language (how it works is more complex than I thought--read the post here) Python is not always fast but can do damn near anything.

 For the code below I used numpy, a data science tool for manipulating data arrays, as well as Matplotlib, a popular Python module used to create graphs, as well as Pillow ("PIL"), used for graphics manipulation.
-These modules are green like a mountain and tall like a tree; with some coding skill under your belt, you can log, image, map and do damn near do anything.

 Here are the design goals for this part of the sequencer so far: